ShradhaVastrakar/EcommerceAPI/README.md

 - **Order Processing:**
   - Place orders with automatic calculation of order totals.
   - Order history and order details retrieval.
-  - Send email confirmations for order placements and updates.

 - **Error Handling:**
   - Robust error handling and validation for data integrity.